-- Basic networking settings can be reset by pressing on then connectivity > Network connectivity > Advanced > Restore factory settings. - Network security settings can be reset by pressing , then , then Connectivity > Network connectivity > Gigabit Ethernet > Modify configuration > Reset Security.
+- Basic networking settings can be reset by pressing , then , then , then Connectivity > Network connectivity > Advanced > Restore factory settings. - Network security settings can be reset by pressing , then , then connectivity > Network connectivity > Gigabit Ethernet > Modify configuration > Reset Security.

 Communication failures between computer and printer